2019 online marketing tips, and best digital marketing practices

 Calculating Social Media Budget and spend on paid social media

-Annual digital marketing budget spent specifically on social media: 15%-25%- The trend for social media is expected to increase up to 90% by 2022
+c-Annual digital marketing budget spent specifically on social media: 15%-25%-

-Because social media ads rely on a bidding structure, the more you pay, the more impressions your ads will get.
-And the more impressions, the higher chance of clicks.
+Because sponsored ads rely on a bidding structure, the more you pay, the more impressions your ads will get.
+Therefore the more impressions, the higher chance of clicks.

-Begin with spend small amounts, and watch your cost-per acquisition* (CPA).
-Using the following formula you can calculate your Cost per click:
+Begin with spending smaller amounts and watch your cost-per acquisition* (CPA).
+Then using the following formula you can calculate your Cost per click: